kritikseth/ML-Competitions/AV- JanataHack Independence Day/README.md

 <p style="color: #333; font-family: 'Muli', sans-serif; margin-bottom: 15px;">
   Data was cleaned using a python package I made- <a href="https://pypi.org/project/swachhdata/">swachhdata</a>

-  Many models were tried like, LGBM, SVC, Logistic but in the end XGBoost was selected.
+  Many models were tried like: LGBM, SVC, Logistic but in the end XGBoost was selected.
 </p>

 <h3 style="color: 'black'; font-family: 'Lato', sans-serif; font-weight: 300; ">